sheikx1221/nvm-script/README.md

 ## Note
 Since I am using macOS, my default terminal key ends with .osx.
 If you are using windows, you will use "defaultProfile.windows" and for linux you will use "defaultProfile.linux"

+Also, zsh terminal may not be available in OS other than mac, so make sure to change it to bash by replacing zsh to bash everywhere